Services for Running Jobs

 Write a message to the job log.
 Another place to put progress information is into the job log file.
 This allows anyone with access to that file to see how much progress a running job has made.

-Read a file from the submit machine.
-This allows a job to read a file from the submit machine at runtime.
+Read a file from the access point.
+This allows a job to read a file from the access point at runtime.
 While file transfer is generally a better approach, file transfer requires the submitter to know the files to be transferred at submit time.

-Write a file to the submit machine.
-Again, while file transfer is usually the better choice, with chirp, a job can write intermediate results back to the submit machine before the job exits.
+Write a file to the access point.
+Again, while file transfer is usually the better choice, with chirp, a job can write intermediate results back to the access point before the job exits.

 HTCondor ships a command-line tool, called condor_chirp that can do these actions, and provides python bindings so that they can be done natively in Python.